Residential — 25-27 October 2017

 This tailored programme consists of an intensive residential to develop skills and knowledge and online coaching to help put your plans into practice.

-The programme is designed for leaders of arts, culture and heritage organisations with 10 or less staff.
+The programme is designed for leaders of arts, culture and heritage organisations with 10 or less staff, based in England.

 The intensive residential course takes just a couple of days out of your busy schedule and will equip you with tangible skills to instantly use.
 The Small-Scale Development Programme gives delegates the skills, knowledge and tools they need to reach new audiences, improve engagement with current audiences and increase income.